 A good business phone system should come with features to help optimise your business communication.
-Direct Routing gives you functionalities including queueing, routing, call transfer, holding, simultaneous ringing, auto-attendant, voicemail, speed dial, Microsoft Meeting Rooms etc.
+Direct Routing gives you functionalities including queueing, routing, call transfer, holding, simultaneous ringing, auto-attendant, voicemail, speed dial and Microsoft Meeting Rooms.

 Unlike Calling Plans, which are limited to certain countries, Direct Routing is available in all countries.

 If you’re a large or medium-sized enterprise, Direct Routing or Calling Plans from Microsoft Teams should interest you.
 But if you’re a small or independent business, startup or freelancer, what you need is Chalkboard, a business phone alternative that offers everything you need to streamline your business communication.

 Rated among the best second phone number apps, Chalkboard gives you a host of features at an affordable price.

 You get a second number.
 The process is quick and easy.
 You don’t have to choose between conflicting plans or worry about complex installation.
 Download the app and you get a second line for work.

 You get to use advanced messaging.
 Chalkboard has broadcast SMS for group messaging that allows you to grow your business through text marketing.